 (First, you have to head to my post How to Make Croissant Dough for a step by step photo tutorial)

-Once you have chilled your croissant dough, divide it in half and put one half back in the fridge, wrapped tightly in plastic wrap.
+Once you have chilled your final croissant dough for at least 8 hours, divide it in half and put one half back in the fridge, wrapped tightly in plastic wrap.
 Roll the other half into a 10 x 18 inch rectangle.

 Using a sharp knife or a pizza cutter, cut the dough into 4 sections horizontally, and four sections vertically so that you have 16 small rectangles.